|

 and had a light snack of babaganoosh, French fries, and another pickle

 plate.
-This one contained a pickled root that was cultivated solely for
+This one contained a pickled root that was cultivated

-but I think he was holding out for lobster.
+the table, but I think he was holding out for lobster.

 We only wanted a light